-Keywords: convertible bond, financial market, portfolio, efficient frontier
+Keywords: convertible bond, Chinese financial market, portfolio choice, mean-variance efficient frontier

 Introduction

 Convertible bonds are corporate bonds issued by the issuer in accordance with legal procedures and which can be converted into stocks within a certain period of time in accordance with the agreed terms.
 Basically, it is a combination of a straight bond and a call option on the issuer’s equity.
 The United States issued the world's first convertible corporate bond in 1843.
 After that, convertible bond was quickly widely accepted by investors and became a major financing tool in financial market because of its unique advantages.
 Meanwhile, convertible bond has become an important investment and financing tool in the global refinancing channels because of its multiple characteristics, such as equity, creditor's rights and options.